Ruby Svarc

 Ruby Svarc (born 28 September 1993) is an Australian rules footballer who plays for Brisbane in the AFL Women's (AFLW).

 Svarc is from Corowa, New South Wales and grew up on a farm with older sister Cathy Svarc in a family passionate about Australian rules.

+She grew up playing soccer, volleyball and cricket.
+Though she played Australian rules informally on the farm, she did not play the sport in New South Wales as there were few opportunities for young girls to play.
+It wasn't until she was 19 that she moved to Melbourne and began playing with St Mary's Salesian in the Victorian Amateur Football Association that she developed a desire to play the sport at the highest level.